Parshat VaYakhel – Pekudei 5772

 Applying the Framework

-I want to use the framework of the Rider, the Elephant, and the Path to explain how Moshe got the people to donate generously to building the Tabernacle.
+I want to use the framework of the Rider, the Elephant, and the Path to explain how Moses got the people to donate generously to building the Tabernacle.

 One aspect of the Rider is the tendency to over analyze.
 This can lead to analysis paralysis.
 An important tool to get the Rider to stop analyzing and start moving is to point to a clear destination.
 When the destination is clear, then there is no need to continue with the analysis and the Rider can move.

 The Elephant isn’t motivated by knowledge, but rather by feeling.
-Moshe was able to harness the people’s emotional side for this project.
+Moses was able to harness the people’s emotional side for this project.

 The Path needs to be shaped in the way that makes the right action easy.